 In 2016 we had 5 more calves.
 No twins this year.
 Then 7 calves in both 2017 and 2018.

-Our first calf of 2019, Jessie, was born on 5th April followed by another in May, Dyson (son of Diana) and 2 in June, Amber and Rason (son of Raonaild).
-We are awaiting 3 more in September as it seems that the bulls took an unapproved holiday from August to October last year.
+Our first calf of 2019, Jessie, was born on 5th April followed by another in May, Dyson (son of Diana), 2 in June, Amber and Rason (son of Raonaild) and 2 in September, Mason (son of Maisie) and Savannah.

 In 2014 the cows we bought were already pregnant.

 In 2015 we decided to use a bull from Robert Phillip at Hellifield and in June Aaron of Hellifield arrived.

 Zues of Glenkinglass arrived in 2016 to service the 5 cows and 2 of the heifers, courtesy of Robert Bradbury of Moorside.
 We decided to retain one of Zues’s bull calves for future breeding.
 Alexander is now 2 and father of Amber born in June 2019.

 In 2017 we purchased our own bull – Toby 1st of Edgewold.
 He is the father of all our calves born in 2018 and 3 of the calves born in 2019.

 Ideally, the year starts in April when the calves are born but sometimes nature dictates that the calves are a little later.
 In 2019 we had calves born in April, June and September!!

 By December, at 8 months old, the calves have grown significantly, are eating grass, hay and silage (as well as having warm milk available 24/7) and are ready to be separated from their mothers.
 The calves are housed indoors for a few months to enable us to socalise and halter train them.
 Calves born later in the year will spend the whole winter outside with their mother’s before being separated in early Spring and may never be housed.